 Although the closest MTR station is 4 km away from Repulse Bay, it is possible to walk from the station to the beach.
 In fact, it’s a beautiful coastal walk that I personally enjoy.

-To arrive, take the MTR to the Ocean Park station on the South Island Line.
+To arrive, take the MTR to Ocean Park station on the South Island Line.
 Get down at Exit C and walk on Island Road towards Deep Water Bay.

 Walk down to the Mills & Chung Path after the Hong Kong Country Club to avoid the traffic.
 Cross Deep Water Bay Beach, and take Seaview Promenade from the other end of the beach.